 While the word unprecedented is overused, the chart below demonstrates the scale of “balance sheet expansion” by Central Banks:

 Only aggressive inflationary statistics will move the Central Banks to raise interest rates.
 And the move would have to be strong, fast, and sustained.
 One month’s inflation data would not be sufficient, it would need to be a quarterly move for any sustained shift into a rate rising environment.
 If rates had to rise quickly then, with the huge amount of indebtedness globally, there could be a danger of another financial crisis, especially with valuations in many sectors at eye-wateringly high levels.
 Gold, in this case, would initially fall, due to its high liquidity “sell what you can, not what you should”, and the fact that higher rates usually mean lower Gold prices.
-However, the threat of real damage from rising rates would see investors then flock to Gold as a safe-haven.
+However, the threat of real damage from rising rates would see investors then flock to Gold as a safe-haven in 2021.

 Scenario 2: Covid-19 Vaccine Disappoints